Adolis García Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.80 team ERA ranks third across all league pitching staffs.
+- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.

-- The righty's last time out came on Saturday against the Texas Rangers, when he went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- His last appearance was on Sunday against the Texas Rangers, when the righty threw 3 1/3 innings, surrendering six earned runs while allowing five hits.

+- The 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.